CPJPRINCE/opex_manifest_generator/README.md

 ### Removing Empty Directories

-You can also clear any empty directories by using the `--remove-empty` option.
+You can also clear any empty directories by using the `-rme` or `--remove-empty` option.
 This will remove any empty directories and generate a simple text document listing the directories that were removed.
 This process is not reversible and you will be asked to confirm your choice.

-## Filtering
+### Filtering

 Currently 2 filters are applied to certain files / folders: